-No, you can group any layer type that is supported in Map Viewer Beta currently.
+No, you can group any layer type that is supported in the new Map Viewer currently.
 This is great for creating groups of layers from a variety of sources, like your own data and Esri Living Atlas data.
 You can also set properties for the whole group, like layer blending.

 What comes next?

-This is the initial release of Layer Groups and we have some additional capabilities planned for upcoming releases such as:
+This is the initial release of Group Layers and we have some additional capabilities planned for upcoming releases such as:

 - Controlling visible scale range by the group and not individual layer

-- Enabling you to create groups of Layer Groups (Inception layers)
+- Enabling you to create groups of Group Layers (Inception layers)

 - Accessing the individual layer information through the item details of a web map.
 Currently, you can just see a text reference to the group.
 Future updates will allow you to see the group and links to the sub-layers